 Vitamin C is another ingredient that will help restore and lock in moisture.
 Add an Advanced Vitamin C Serum to your morning routine for smooth, bright, and hydrated skin.
 Bonus—vitamin C protects against UV rays, pollution, and free radicals!

 Retinol is a fantastic product, but unless you’re using a dedicated Intensive Retinol Moisturizer, you may experience dryness.
-If you prefer retinol serum, it’s critical to follow up with a moisturizer like the Anti Aging Moisturizer.
+If you prefer retinol serum, it’s critical to follow up with a moisturizer.
 A hydrating cream locks moisture in while allowing you to take advantage of the many benefits of retinol.

 Lastly, remember your diet when working to improve your skin’s overall health.